Fred Noonan

 Frederick Joseph Noonan (born April 4, 1893 – disappeared July 2, 1937, declared dead June 20, 1938) was an American flight navigator, sea captain and aviation pioneer, who first charted many commercial airline routes across the Pacific Ocean during the 1930s.
-As the flight navigator for famed aviator Amelia Earhart in their pioneering attempt at circumnavigating the globe, the couple disappeared somewhere over the central Pacific Ocean on July 2, 1937.
+As the flight navigator for famed aviator Amelia Earhart in their pioneering attempt at circumnavigating the globe, the two disappeared somewhere over the central Pacific Ocean on July 3, 1937.

 Early life

-Fred Noonan was born on April 4, 1893 in Cook County, Illinois, to Joseph T. Noonan (born Lincolnville, Maine, in 1861) and Catherine Egan (born London, England), both of Irish descent.
-Noonan's mother died when he was four, and three years later a census report lists his father as living alone in a Chicago boarding house.
+Fred Noonan was born on April 4, 1893, in Cook County, Illinois, to Joseph T. Noonan (born Lincolnville, Maine, in 1861) and Catherine Egan (born London, England), both of Irish descent.
+Noonan's mother died when he was four, and three years later the 1900 census report listed his father as living alone in a Chicago boarding house.
 Relatives or family friends were likely looking after Noonan.
 In his own words, Noonan "left school in summer of 1905 and went to Seattle, Washington," where he was a seaman at an early age, serving in a succession of merchant ships and steadily advancing in his ratings and certifications.

 Maritime career

 At the age of 17, Noonan shipped out of Seattle as an ordinary seaman on a British sailing bark, the Crompton.
 Between 1910 and 1915, Noonan worked on over a dozen ships, rising to the ratings of quartermaster and bosun's mate.
 During World War I, Noonan lived in New York and served aboard several American and British ships in the merchant marine, though he was never in the U.S. Navy.
 He continued working on merchant ships throughout the war.
 Serving as an officer on ammunition ships, his harrowing wartime service included being on three vessels that were sunk from under him by U-boats.
 After the war, Noonan continued in the Merchant Marine and achieved a measure of prominence as a ship's officer.
 In 1926, the U.S. Shipping Board awarded Noonan his license as "master of steamers of any gross tonnage."
 His maritime career was characterized by steadily increasing ratings and "good" (typically the highest) work performance reviews.
-His career moving ahead, 34 year old Noonan married Josephine Sullivan in 1927 in Jackson, Mississippi.
-After a honeymoon in Cuba, they settled in New Orleans, where Fred worked for the Mississippi Shipping Company as chief mate on SS Carplaka.
+His career moving ahead, the 34-year-old Noonan married Josephine Sullivan in 1927 in Jackson, Mississippi.
+After a honeymoon in Cuba, they settled in New Orleans, where Noonan worked for the Mississippi Shipping Company as chief mate on the SS Carplaka, a Design 1022 ship.